serenity4/BitMasks.jl/README.md

 [![Coverage](https://codecov.io/gh/serenity4/Bitmasks.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/serenity4/Bitmasks.jl)
 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)

-Utility package aimed at manipulating enumeration values as bitmasks.
+Lightweight package with zero dependencies aimed at manipulating bitmasks using an `@enum` like interface.
 Bitmasks are combinations of boolean flags encoded as specific bits of an integer type.
 For example, 8 flags can be represented with a `UInt8`, from `0b1000000` to `0b00000001`.
 A bitmask instance could then have a value of `0b10101101` in this case.

-This package provides a way to define bitmasks from bit values and bitmask presets, such as
+This package provides a way to define bitmasks from flag values and mask presets, and operators to manipulate them.
+First, you can create a bitmask type with

 ```julia
 julia> using Bitmasks